About Parkside:

 1. To provide with fidelity, effective trauma-specific therapy for children, adolescents, and adults whose lives have been impacted by traumatic events, utilizing evidence-based treatment models, and

-2. To work collaboratively with system and community partners in the establishment of a trauma- sensitive System of Care and ultimately, a trauma-responsive community.
+2. To work collaboratively with system and community partners in the establishment of a trauma-sensitive System of Care and ultimately, a trauma-responsive community.

-PARKSIDE Initial and On-going Trauma Assessment
+Parkside Initial and On-going Trauma Assessment

 All clients referred to Parkside Psychological Associates participate in an initial assessment to obtain information related to the client’s trauma history and the emotional and behavioral impact of those experiences.
 The Parkside Initial Assessment Outline details assessment methodology and instruments specific to each age group.
 Assessment results are synthesized into a unique client picture of the client’s strengths and needs.

-The results of all Initial Assessments are used to determine if clients are appropriate for Parkside treatment services or if referral to a different service is warranted (PCIT, general mental health treatment, in-home services, etc.).
+The results of all Initial Assessments are used to determine if clients are appropriate for Parkside treatment or if referral to a different service is warranted (PCIT, general mental health treatment, in-home services, etc.).

 The results also assist the clinician in making a clinical diagnosis and in selecting the treatment model that is best suited to meet the client’s needs.
 Assessment scores are also utilized to evaluate treatment effectiveness during and post-treatment.
-All Initial Assessment Reports are reviewed and signed-off by Ms. Smith or John Etling, PhD, LPC, Executive Clinical Director.

 Parkside Training and Supervision:

-Topics are covered such as:
+Topics covered include:

-• the neurobiology of trauma
+- The neurobiology of trauma

-• stabilization techniques: quieting the survival brain
+- Emotional regulation techniques: quieting the survival brain

 After the initial orientation, therapists receive ongoing consistent clinical supervision, minimally on a bi-monthly basis.

-PARKSIDE Models of Trauma Treatment
+A Comprehensive Continuum of Trauma Treatment

 These include: